ningg/Machine-Learning-Q-and-AI/docs/ch19/_books_ml-q-and-ai-ch19.md

 simplicity, we will stick to words or 1-grams.
 (In practice, BLEU is often computed for 4-grams.)

-Figure [fig:ch19-fig01](#fig-ch19-fig01) demonstrates the BLEU score calculation, using the example of calculating the 1-gram BLEU score.
+Figure [19.1](#fig-ch19-fig01) demonstrates the BLEU score calculation, using the example of calculating the 1-gram BLEU score.
- The individual steps in Figure [fig:ch19-fig01](#fig-ch19-fig01) illustrate how we compute the 1-gram BLEU score based on its individual components, the weighted precision times a brevity penalty.
+ The individual steps in Figure [19.1](#fig-ch19-fig01) illustrate how we compute the 1-gram BLEU score based on its individual components, the weighted precision times a brevity penalty.
 You can also find a code implementation of this calculation in the `supplementary/q15-text-augment` subfolder at <https://github.com/rasbt/MachineLearning-QandAI-book>.

 <a id="fig-ch19-fig01"></a>

 <div align="center">
   <img src="./images/ch19-fig01.png" alt="image" width="97%" />
+  <div><b>Figure 19.1</b></div>
 </div>